LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. method:: pair(f, s)

    A pair is created in one of three ways.
-First, a zero parameter call to the pair method will generate a pair with the first and second values set to null.
+First, a zero parameter call to the `pair` method will generate a pair with the first and second values set to "null".
 Second, a pair can be created by passing it another pair.
 This will set the first and second values to the first and second values from the passed pair.
-Third, a pair can be created by specifying the first and second values as parameters when calling the pair method.
+Third, a pair can be created by specifying the first and second values as parameters when calling the `pair` method.

 Using Pair Objects